 Pricing in Relation to Lumber Thickness

 The price of the lumber depends on how thick it is.
 It also depends on the number of woods you are going to purchase or whether there is a scarcity of the lumber you wish to purchase.
-Our researchers made lumber calculation easier in one of our articles but look at the example below to give you an idea.
+I have made lumber calculation easier in one of the other articles but look at the example below to give you an idea.

 Lastly, you can multiply the answer to the price per piece of the board foot again to get the total cost.